zenml-io/zenml/docs/book/advanced-guide/getting_started_on_gcp.md

 gcloud config set project $PROJECT_NUMBER
 ```

-Additionally, you will need to configure docker with the following command:
+Additionally, you will need to configure Docker  with the following command:

 ```bash
 gcloud auth configure-docker